adamisom/spend-sense/docs/Testing-Manual.md

 - User View page accessible from sidebar
 - User ID input and load button work
+- Consent management section displays and works
 - Persona card displays correctly with icon and description
+- "Get New Recommendations" button works
 - Recommendations display in user-friendly cards
 - Rationales are clear and personalized
+- Standardized disclaimer appears on all recommendations: "This is educational content, not financial advice.
+Consult a licensed advisor for personalized guidance."
+- Users without consent cannot see recommendations
 - No errors during page load

 ### Test 2: 5th Persona (Fee Fighter)